Ammad-Younas/Youtube_Channel_Blockage/README.md

    ```bash
    pip install pyautogui keyboard opencv-python numpy
    ```
-3. Create a `_internal/TARGETS` folder in the project directory
+3. Create a `TARGETS` folder in the project directory
 4. Add screenshots of the channel names/content you want to block in the TARGETS folder

 ## Usage

-1. Place screenshots of the channel names or content you want to block in the `_internal/TARGETS` folder
+1. Place screenshots of the channel names or content you want to block in the `TARGETS` folder
 2. Run the script:
    ```bash
    python main.py